sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-03-cloudformation-template-anatomy.md

           default: Custom Parameter Group1
         Parameters:
           - param1
+          - param2
     ParameterLabels:
       - param1:
           default: Here is a custom description for param1
+        param2:
+          default: Here is a custom description for param2
 Mappings:
   mapping1:
     mappingPropCategory1: